 When it comes to money, there is a lot of bad advice floating around out there.
-It's no wonder we have $14 trillion in consumer debt today!
+It's no wonder we have trillions of dollars in consumer debt today!

 Lies, lies, lies.
 Borrowing money used to be a last resort but today debt is so common that we’ve gotten used to it...and we can't seem to get enough.
 Did you know there once was such a thing as a debtors' prison?
 Borrowing money used to be taken much more seriously than it is today and paying it back even more so.
 Whether you're locked away in a prison cell for an unpaid debt or not, you may be living in your own kind of prison if you have debt that you may not be able to pay hanging over your head day after day.
 One little mishap in life and you're likely headed to the bankruptcy court.
 Sad but true for so many!